secondRZ/swe-interview/topics/unity-and-game-dev.md

    3. Development
       1. First import and setup the environment, player, camera \(FPS, following player, etc\), and camera effects for the level.
       2. Pickups:
-         1. Idle movement \(fly moving in a circle\)
+         1. Idle movement, different from idle animation \(fly moving in a circle\)
-         2. pickup animation/particles
+         2. Pickup animation/particles
-         3. pickup spawning: Need the object itself that needs to be spawned, minimum and maximum number of objects that should be spawned at any given time, total number that are currently spawned, and the area that they should be spawned.
+         3. Pickup spawning: Need the object itself that needs to be spawned, minimum and maximum number of objects that should be spawned at any given time, total number that are currently spawned, and the area that they should be spawned.
+Make sure the items can never spawn within a certain radius of the player.
-      3. Score
+      3. Other Characters
+         1. Enemies
-      4. Enemies and Game State
+      4. Game State
+         1. Score: Use Unity's UI overlay features.
+Check "Pixel Perfect" in the **Canvas** object to make the letters more crisp.
+         2. Health
       5. Audio
       6. Monetization and Analytics
       7. Secondary Assets